-The RFPGs have flexibility in recommending the list of FMEs to be performed by TWDB but considerations may include emergency need, social vulnerability, available community resources, and scope.
+For this task, RFPGs are expected to prioritize FMEs for small and rural communities that lack the resources and staff to develop, perform, or review FMEs independently.
+Beyond this requirement, the RFPGs have flexibility in recommending the list of FMEs to be performed by TWDB, which may include considerations for emergency need, social vulnerability, available community resources, and scope.

 The RFPGs will provide the order of timing of how they would like the FMEs to be performed by the TWDB within the list.
 Once a preliminary list of recommended FMEs to be performed by the TWDB is developed using the considerations listed above, the RFPG will approve the list of recommended FMEs at a regular RFPG meeting.